Schepp/native-browser-apis/markdown/content.md

 ---
 # DOM Selection and Traversal

-Ways to convert NodeLists into iteratable Arrays:
+Ways to convert NodeLists into iterable arrays:

 ES5:
 ```